John Constantine: The Sandman Universe

 John visited Noah's mother, who had been comatose for seven years, in a hospital.
 He encountered a ghostly presence of a young xenophobic British woman who attacked and murdered all patients in the critical ward who had foreign background - but not Constantine, a British man.
 It turned out to be a hateful projection of an old lady who had been bedridden for three years and could do nothing but watched and directed her hatred, especially immigrants, which Noah solved by visiting her room and putting flower next to her deathbed.

 John tried to track down his old version's signal, which led him to a fishing town.
 He discovered Freddie, an young fisherman who found himself out of luck with his business as well as being held with contempt by his fellow fishermen, all of whom were subscribing to xenophobic ideals from a British Conservative politician called Clem Thurso.
 The old John gave Freddie a whistle, which he used to summon a mermaid who was madly in love with him.
 Freddie used the mermaid to fish and to kill his rival French fishermen.
 When the fish resource started to dry up, Freddie turned to capture the mermaid and slice off her flesh to sell, as he found out she had self-healing powers, despite her pleas and her being pregnant with his offspring.
 John rescued the mermaid and waited until she finally delivered and died from childbirth, to catch Freddie and kick him down the river for his monstrous human-mermaid hybrid children to eat him alive.

-The old John had also made acquaintance with a Duke (an allegory to Prince Andrew), who was desperate to gain the favor of his mother, the Queen.
+The old John had also made acquaintance with a Duke (an allegory to the former Prince Andrew), who was desperate to gain the favor of his mother, the Queen.
 Old John supplied him with horse semen and promised of a majestic, fast, powerful being.
 The Duke ordered his men to bring Constantine in to help with the birth of the creature, only to capture the younger John.
 John warned the Duke of the creature but was ignored.
 The creature, supposed to be a beautiful unicorn, turned out to be absolutely grotesque; it stabbed its way out of its mother's womb and killed all the other mares at the stable.
 John explained that the creature was born purely out of an idea and was supposed to represent one thing: purity, and it could only be calmed down by purity of a barely legal virgin readily in the Duke's car, before John euthanized it.
 Later, John was chased down by one assassin sent by the Royal family due to fear of embarrassment by this scandal, but he thwarted the attempt on his life.